nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     * Serge - Equip - Iron Mail (if you have it)
     * Glenn - Equip - Dragoon Gauntlet (if you have it)
     * **Heal everyone with Capsules.**
-    * **SAVE THE GAME** You can't run from the next boss, he'll just be like "oh no you don't" and fight you immediately.
+    * **Optional: SAVE THE GAME** You can't run from the next boss, he'll just be like "oh no you don't" and fight you immediately.
   * Head into the cave and start praying to the gods.

 #### Fire Dragon (892/6)